jonasthewolf/gsn2x/README.md

 Please see [Graphviz stylesheet](https://graphviz.org/docs/attrs/stylesheet/) and [Graphviz class](https://graphviz.org/docs/attrs/class/) for more details.

+Every element will also be addressable by `id`.
+The `id` is the same as the YAML id.

 Elements are assigned `gsnelem` class, edges are assigned `gsnedge` class.

 The complete diagram is assigned `gsndiagram` class.

-Every elements will also be addressable by `id`.
-The `id` is the same as the YAML id.
+You can assign additional classes by adding the `classes:` attribute.
+It must be a list of classes you want to assign.

+### Example

+    G1:
+      text: This is a Goal
+      classes: [additionalclass1, additionalclass2]